laurakond/Stitch-Art-Guides-pp4/TESTING.md

 ## Testing

 ### W3C Validator Testing
 All files were put through the official [W3C Markup Validation](https://validator.w3.org/) & [W3C Css Validation](https://jigsaw.w3.org/css-validator/) services.
-The Initial check has returned a few errors and warnings that were corrected and taken note of.
-Images of errors enclosed below.
+The initial check returned a few errors and warnings that were corrected and taken note of.
+Images of errors are enclosed below.

 <details>
     <summary>W3C Markup errors</summary>